jbcortezf/nextcloud-enterprise-for-k8s/README.md

     redis: This Service is responsible for exposing the Redis container to the Nextcloud application.

-    mariadb: This Service is responsible for exposing the MariaDB container to the Nextcloud application.

 ## ConfigMaps

 In Kubernetes, a ConfigMap is an object that allows you to store configuration data as key-value pairs.
 It provides a way to separate configuration from the container image, and can be mounted as a volume in a container.